-R. Long-term Ventilator-dependent Patients Admitted Prior to October 1, 2012
+R. Long-term Ventilator-dependent Patients Admitted Prior to October 1,2012

-Payment for ventilator-dependent patients admitted to the hospital prior to October 1, 2012 will continue to be reimbursed on a per diem basis until they are discharged from the hospital, the per diem in effect in the preceding year will be increased by the percentage increase.
-For hospitals with these patients, for rate years beginning October 1, 2012, and thereafter of the most recent Medicare Inpatient Hospital PPS Market Basket Update as of October 1 of each year as published in the Federal Register.
+Payment for ventilator-dependent patients admitted to the hospital prior to October 1,2012 will continue to be reimbursed on a per diem basis until they are discharged from the hospital, the per diem in effect in the preceding year will be increased by the percentage increase.
+For hospitals with these patients, for rate years beginning October 1,2012, and thereafter of the most recent Medicare Inpatient Hospital PPS Market Basket Update as of October 1 of each year as published in the Federal Register.
+Effective July 1, 2021, the per diem will be the amount calculated as of October 1, 2020.
 All patients admitted to a hospital on or after October 1, 2012 will be reimbursed under the APR-DRG methodology.